suestring7/HiC-Scaffolding-Project/README.md

 ## Materials and Methods
-Animals used in this study were from the *P.leucopus* maintained at University of California, Irvine.
-Animal care is provided by (??).

 #### Scaffolding for *P. Leucopus* (data and implementation of the software)
 ##### Preparing Hi-C library
-Two Hi-C libraries sequenced with Illumina paired end sequencing (??detail) of *Peromyscus Leucopus*, p1, p2 were collected by (??), with coverage (??) and (??) respectively.
 ##### Implementation of 3d-dna(find chromosome number, coverage)
 3d-dna is a pipeline for Hi-C de novo assembly(Dudchenko et al.,2017.]).
 Following the instructions in their paper, we used in situ Hi-C data to improve our raw contigs.
 We set aside the tiny contigs (those shorter than 10kb, as they use 15kb for human) and then used Hi-C data to split, anchor, order, and orient the remaining contigs.
 We set the iterative number of misjoin correction to be 7, whereas they used 2 for the human genome and 9 for the Aaedes aegypti genome.